Hamish & Andy (podcast): Background

 In 2016, the duo announced that 2017 would be their final year on radio.
 Their final radio show was broadcast live from Margaret Court Arena on 1 December 2017 for their Cool Boys and the Frontman Private Jet Tour.
 Their final radio episodes from 2017 received an estimated 30 million podcast downloads.
 In 2018, Hamish & Andy announced they would be returning with a weekly podcast on 1 March.

 Release and ratings

 Annually, 40 episodes are released every Thursday.
 Typically from December to late February (or "March Eve"), the podcast goes on hiatus, with the duo jokingly referring to it as a "government-mandated break".

 Episodes are released on major podcast platforms as well as Southern Cross Austereo's online platform LiSTNR.
 In 2022, Hamish & Andy announced a partnership with Apple Podcasts, granting access to a complete archive of all the duo's radio shows since 2006 via a monthly subscription.

-Hamish & Andy consistently rates as one of Australia's most-downloaded podcasts, and is often ranked number one on the Triton Digital Podcast Ranker.
-In 2021, the show had 18.4 million Australian downloads.
-It was the second-most popular show in Australia in 2022, averaging 856,311 monthly listeners.
+Hamish & Andy consistently rates as one of Australia's most-downloaded podcasts, and it is often ranked number one on the Triton Digital Podcast Ranker.
+In 2021 alone, the show had 18.4 million Australian downloads.
+It was the second-most-popular show in Australia in 2022, averaging 856,311 monthly listeners.
 In 2023, the show's national audience was reported to be about one million.